U.S. Senate election results: Murray, Smiley advance in WA

 Smiley wants to “rein in” federal spending that she says is driving inflation but dodged questions about where she would cut.
 Murray said Congress should “go after price gouging by oil companies,” declining to say whether she supported President Joe Biden’s proposal to suspend the federal gas tax.

-Smiley has been buoyed by appearances on Fox News and by her personal story: Her husband was blinded by a suicide bomber in Iraq and she quit her job to become a caregiver and advocate.
+Smiley has been buoyed by appearances on Fox News and by her personal story: Her husband was blinded by a suicide bomber in Iraq, and she quit her job to become a caregiver and advocate.
 Murray ran ads showing Smiley posing happily with former President Donald Trump, and the incumbent told voters that Smiley’s first vote in the Senate would be to make Republican Mitch McConnell the majority leader.

 Murray has said her No. 1 priority in the next Congress would be to legalize abortion access nationwide.
 Smiley has said she wouldn’t vote to legalize abortion nationally and also would not vote for a nationwide abortion ban.
 The U.S. Supreme Court, which struck down the landmark Roe v.
 Wade ruling in June, has put the issue back in state jurisdiction, “where it belongs,” Smiley has said.